CBD Oil 101

 This is the leader of a national drug abuse center saying CBD is safe!

 There are many methods to take CBD.
 Some people prefer to ingest it orally as a tincture under the tongue.
 Each method has a different level of absorption and everyone’s body is different.
 When you process anything through the liver, less of it gets into your bloodstream.
-Inhaling it is a more direct route.
+Inhaling or vaping it is a more direct route and thus effects are noticed sooner, whereas edible CBD products will take longer to notice effects from.
 Always consult with your doctor or naturopath before deciding what is best for you.

 We recommend letting the oil absorb into your mouth, preferably under the tongue rather than swallowing it right away.
-So to help with the taste, you could try one of our flavored CBD tinctures.
-CBD oil is not water soluble, so it won’t mix with water or juice.
+To help with the taste, look to try a flavored CBD tincture, or have a glass of orange juice, apple juice or cider ready to chase your CBD oil down AFTER it has been under your tongue for a minute or so.
+CBD oil is not water-soluble, so it won’t mix with water or juice first.
+Use the water or juice after like you would a chaser.

 Cannabidiol CBD Oil Dose Instructions – Serving sizes